ramya-ramanathan-28/Beat-The-Calamity/README.md

 tensorflow-human-detection.py - uses object detection to identify people <br/>
 map.py - used to plot stranded people <br/>
-items2.py - used to identify necessary items <br/> templates folder - contains all the front end HTML files <br/>
+items2.py - used to identify necessary items <br/> week.py and sentiment.py - used to render sentiment trend <br/> templates folder - contains all the front end HTML files <br/>